zahrabeng/mark-nodejs-proj--my-little-server/README.md

 3. Experiment with changing things
 4. Produce a narrative document

-A good narrative document for this game would explain what code gets executed when the server is started, and what code gets executed when different endpoints are hit - and how what you see in your browser (as the server response) either changes / does not change on subsequent requests depending on the route.
+A good narrative document for this program would explain what code gets executed when the server is started, and what code gets executed when different endpoints are hit - and how what you see in your browser (as the server response) either changes / does not change on subsequent requests depending on the route.

 (Some routes will give you back the same response each time, and others won't.
 Why is that?)